What is the PGSoM?

 Communication links to the rest of the UK are excellent.
 There are frequent rail links to London and the North West.
 Within region is linked well by both rail and road.
 Birmingham International Airport offers flights within the UK, Europe and further afield.

-The West Midland PGSoM is the body which manages all core and speciality training programmes in this large region.
-It represents a fusion of the HEE WM Area Office with the Royal College os Physicians for this purpose, and is led by physicians from the region who have been selected by both bodies.
+The West Midland PGSoM is the body which manages all core (Internal Medicine Stage 1) and speciality training programmes in this large region.
+It represents a fusion of the HEE WM Area Office with the Royal College of Physicians for this purpose and is led by physicians from the region who have been selected by both bodies.

 The School is responsible for all the aspects of modern education programme management including trainee recruitment and selection, identification of placements for training, curriculum delivery, assessment and the monitoring of trainee progress, recommendations for the awards of CCTs, faculty development and quality management.